digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

     * Codebase: Staging runs the current `main` branch of `ris-adm-literature` (continuous deployment).
     * Uptime: Staging may be down any time due to any reason and for any amount of time.
     * Data: Staging data may come into existence, disappear or be changed any time.
-    * Migration: Staging data gets new migrations "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+    * ❓ Migration: Staging data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
 * UAT:
     * Purpose: Giving testers a predictable system that is only affected by the testers' actions.
     * Access: UAT may be accessed by testers and by product team members in order to cooperate with the testers.